andlas98/100-days-of-code/log.md

 At the end of the day, if I end up learning more about the languages and can apply them to the creation of GNA, it will all be worth it.

 **Link to work:** Still have yet to establish a project directory, But Ive decided to create a folder in the 100-days-of-code directory to show images how far I've come in learning.

+### Day 8: July 13, 2019

+**Today's Progress**: After work, I finally did a full hour of code!!
+I learned a bit about JS object and object types.
+Managed to experiment a bit and the test worked!

+Also created a folder logging the progress I make in learning a programming language on SoloLearn.
+The folder is called 'CompletedLessonImgs'.
+It contains imgs, but I feel I should use a more concise way to display progress here

+**Thoughts:** Maybe I should my ability in HTML/CSS to make a static version of the site?
+Just to have something made that's quite relevant to the project?
+I'll probably give in and start working on it this week: I know how my mind works...

+**Link to work:** See 'CompletedLessonImgs' folder for today's progress.